- China Tours +

 Foot binding began among the Han people.
 Generally, it was a practice for females.
 Rich girls would have their feet bound while the poor would not.
 That's mainly because the rich had servants to serve them since they couldn't walk.
 The poor girls needed normal feet in order to work.

-The first recorded foot binding started from the Five Dynasties and Ten States in the 10th century.
+The first recorded foot binding started from the Five Dynasties and Ten States in the 10th century and it became prevalent in the Song Dynasty (960–1279).

 According to history, an emperor's favorite concubine danced on a gilded lotus flower with bound feet, which gained the emperor's favor.
 Then other concubines imitated her, making the practice popular from the royal court to the whole country.
 It was thought to be a sign of beauty.